Khartoum: Climate

-Khartoum features a hot desert climate (Köppen climate classification BWh) with a dry season occurring during winter, typical of the Saharo-Sahelian zone, which marks the progressive passage between the Sahara Desert's vast arid areas and the Sahel's vast semi-arid areas.
+Khartoum features a hot desert climate (Köppen BWh) with a dry season occurring during winter, typical of the Saharo-Sahelian zone, which marks the progressive passage between the Sahara Desert's vast arid areas and the Sahel's vast semi-arid areas.
 The climate is extremely dry for most of the year, with about eight months when average rainfall is lower than 5 mm.
 The very long dry season is itself divided into a warm, very dry season between November and February, as well as a very hot, dry season between March and May.
 During this part of the year, hot, dry continental trade winds from deserts, such as the harmattan, sweep over the region; the weather is stable and very dry.

 The very irregular, very brief, rainy season lasts about 1 month as the maximum rainfall is recorded in August, with about 48 mm.
 The rainy season is characterized by a seasonal reverse of wind regimes, when the Intertropical Convergence Zone goes northerly.
 Average annual rainfall is very low, with only 121.3 mm of precipitation.
 Khartoum records on average six days with 10 mm or more and 19 days with 1 mm or more of rainfall.
 The highest temperatures occur during two periods in the year: the first at the late dry season, when average high temperatures consistently exceed 40 C from April to June, and the second at the early dry season, when average high temperatures exceed 39 C in September and October.
 Temperatures cool off somewhat during the night, with Khartoum's lowest average low temperature of the year, in January, just above 15 C. Khartoum is one of the hottest major cities on Earth, with annual mean temperatures hovering around 30 C. The city also has very warm winters.
 In no month does the average monthly high temperature fall below 30 C. This is something not seen in other major cities with hot desert climates, such as Riyadh, Baghdad and Phoenix.